TheSavior/heroku-buildpack-php/README.md

-Apache+PHP build pack
+Apache+PHP+Composer+Web Root build pack
 ========================

 This is a build pack bundling PHP and Apache for Heroku apps.
+It also installs composer dependencies and sets the web root to be /www

 Configuration
 -------------